We are owned by Greenland

 Big numbers

-The Greenland Ice Sheet is the mother of most of the largest icebergs in the northern hemisphere, and the ice cap is, in itself, gigantic.
+The Greenland Ice Sheet is the mother of most of the largest icebergs in the northern hemisphere, and the ice cap is indeed gigantic.
 From north to south, the ice sheet extends over 2,600 kilometers, as from Scotland to the Sahara Desert, or from Toronto to the Florida Keys.
 It is approximately 1,726,400 square kilometers large, and there are a couple of “smaller” ice caps, which are 76,000 square kilometers large, so the ice-free area in Greenland is only about 338,000 square kilometers (a little smaller than Germany or Japan).

 The ice sheet itself consists of about 2,800,000 cubic kilometers of ice!
 Should the ice sheet melt, it would increase the water level with 7 meters (23 feet) in all the oceans of the world.
 The ice sheet is at its highest over three kilometers thick, and it is so heavy that approximately one-third of it lies below the surface of the sea, pressed down by its weight.
 If the ice melted, Greenland would be a ridge-shaped country, where a new sea would emerge in the middle.